 In November 2016, Stephen played the pivotal role of 'Jerry' in the critically acclaimed, dark comedy theatrical feature film THE LOVE WITCH, directed by Anna Biller and released by Oscilloscope Films in the U.S. and Icon Film Distribution in the U.K. "Impossible to resist." - THE NEW YORK TIMES, "Destined to be a cult classic" - THE HOLLYWOOD REPORTER, "A retro-horror gem!" - ROLLING STONE.

 In March 2016, Stephen played the leading role of a 1970s rock n' roll singer in the new CISCO + CDW national commercial campaign, "Dysfunction by Rockstars.
-Orchestration by CDW," directed by Craig Gillespie (THE FINEST HOURS, starring Casey Affleck; LARS AND THE REAL GIRL, starring Ryan Gosling; and MR. WOODCOCK, starring Billy Bob Thornton).
+Orchestration by CDW," directed by Craig Gillespie (I, TONYA, starring Margot Robbie; LARS AND THE REAL GIRL, starring Ryan Gosling; and MR. WOODCOCK, starring Billy Bob Thornton).

 In October 2015, Stephen returned as erratic drug and arms smuggler 'Tyler Brunson' on the hit CBS television series, NCIS: LOS ANGELES.
 Stephen's episode, "COMMAND AND CONTROL," was directed by Terrence O'Hara (GRIMM, NCIS, SMALLVILLE) and guest starred Taylor Nichols (Whit Stillman's METROPOLITAN) as brother 'Chad Brunson.'